|Best golf balls for distance||Srixon Distance||Check Price||

 Best Callaway golf balls for beginners: Callaway ERC Soft

-Why it made the cut: This combination of materials and construction offer long distance off the tee with solid feel around the green.
+Why it made the cut: This combination of materials and construction offers long distance off the tee with a solid feel around the green.

 - Low compression (60)